Riddarvid/BoFunComplexity/Notes/Observation about PPs.md

 We are not yet sure whether a simpler PW exists.

 Right now, computing the complexities for the 2^2^4 4-bit functions would take hours.

+## Smallest n and simplest example of a PP with two maxima in (0, 1)

+Found by checking the derivatives of adjacent segments.

+This one was found for a 4-bit function.

+Our method can sometimes give false positives as we use an approximative root finder.

+TODO: Rerun, may be error

+piecewise polynomial in [0, 1]:
++ separated by 0 % 1
++ piece [2,2,1,-1]
++ separated by 1 % 2
++ piece [4,-3,2,1]
++ separated by root of [-2,7,-6,0] between 1 % 2 and 1 % 1
++ piece [2,4,-4,1]
++ separated by 1 % 1